Zurich Altstetten railway station: Layout

 The station has one side platform and two island platforms, served by five tracks, and has station buildings and entrances on both the north and south sides of the station.
 The platforms and entrances are connected by a pair of pedestrian subways.
 The tracks are numbered 2–4 and 6–7.

 There are two stations with tram and bus services.
 Bhf.
 Altstetten Nord is located north to the railway station, while Bahnhof Altstetten is situated south of the station.
-Route 4 of the Zürich tram system serves the Bhf.
-Altstetten Nord station, whilst route 31 of the Zürich trolleybus system passes the south side of the station (Bahnhof Altstetten).
-Zürich bus routes 35, 78, 80, 83, 89 and 485 also serve the south side of the station, whilst routes 304 and 307 both terminate at Bhf.
+Route 51 of the Zurich tram system serves the Bhf.
+Altstetten Nord station, whilst route 31 of the Zurich trolleybus system passes the south side of the station (Bahnhof Altstetten).
+Bus routes 45, 78, 80, 83 and 89 also serve the south side of the station, whilst routes 307 and 485 both terminate at Bhf.
 Altstetten Nord.

 Since December 2022, the Limmattal light rail line (route 20) terminates at Bahnhof Altstetten station.
 The light rail line has its own platforms, across the station plaza from platform two of the S-Bahn services.
 This service, operated by AVA, runs through the Limmat Valley region and connects to the Zürich tram network at Farbhof, just to the west of Altstetten station.